dore96/Facebook_like_social_network/README.md

 ## About the project 😜📚

-Our "Prtzof-Sefer" is a social network that lets its members to contact eachother.
+"Prtzof-Sefer" is a social network that lets its members to contact eachother.
 Each member is identified by a unique name and we will also save its birthday.
 Each Member has a post board where he can upload statuses, and for each status we save its time and date of which it was published.
 Each status contains text,image or video.